Protecting Students and Staff, Improving Learning

 OUR CAMPAIGN PLATFORM

 1. Safe and modernized school buildings.
 The N.J.
-Legislature made available almost $4 billion in bonding authority for school facilities projects.
-Governor Chris Christie stalled funding for construction and renovation projects, and the resulting backlog has not been addressed.
+Legislature must make funding available for school facilities projects.
+Currently the Schools Development Authority funding is completely allocated to projects and more funding is needed to address new construction and renovation projects.
 It is imperative we invest without delay.

 2. Danger-free learning environments.
 As required by law, the N.J.
 Department of Education and Schools Development Authority must correct imminent dangers.